gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-17-going-back-to-the-old-pre-x-twitter-ios-app.md

 4. You'll see Twitter.app (on macOS the icon has a "no entry sign" because it's an iOS app)
 5. Connect your device
 6. Open Apple Configurator
-7. Double click on your device
+7. Double click on your device (missing this will mean you can't do step 8)
 8. Click Add > App > Choose from my Mac...
 9. Confirm you want to overwrite the old app
 10. Wait for the app to install on your device